Shantang3/ACE-CPT-Notes/Personal Notes/Chr3-4.md

 In a real scenario: address the situation before it happens; collaborate on ways to stay active and other things such as dietary choices; enhance social support (e.g. contact out of the session).

-Time as a potential barrier: encourage to change the perception through goal setting, time management, and prioritizing.
-Furthermore, PT should consider implementing time-efficient exercise sessions and collaborating about opportunities to be physically active throughout the day.

 Understand WILLPOWER - the ability to ignore temporary pleasure or discomfort to pursue a longer-term goal.
 It's a mind-body response, not a virtue.
 Note that willpower is inherently limited (Hagger 2010) - self-control depletes willpower in much the same way that exercise temporarily depletes physical power; thus planning in advance for moments of weak self-control is most likely to enhance willpower.